pf4j/pf4j-wicket/README.md

 - **PluginResourceMapper** maps Request to PluginResourceRequestHandler and PluginResourceRequestHandler into Url (plugin/plugin-id/...).
 - **PluginResourceRequestHandler** responds with a PluginResource for each request with URL like plugin/plugin-id/...
 - **PluginResource** extends ResourceStreamResource and returns an UrlResourceStream (if exists a resource in plugin class loader) or a FileResourceStream.
 - **WicketPlugin** is a Plugin that implements IInitializer (hook for init/destroy application).
-- **PluginUtils** contains two important methods getPluginResourceUrl(PluginWrapper scope, String name) and getPluginResource(PluginWrapper scope, String name).
+Also each WicketPlugin contains methods for resource handling (getResourceUrl(String name), getResource(String name))

 Using Maven
 -------------------